OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/index.md

 Azure Management Certificate Accounts work with the **Azure Service Management API** only, which is used to when Octopus deploys [Cloud Services](/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md) and [Azure Web Apps](/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/index.md).

 ::warning
-The Azure Service Management APIs are being depreciated by Microsoft.
+The Azure Service Management APIs are being deprecated by Microsoft.
 See [this blog post](https://octopus.com/blog/azure-management-certs).
 The instructions below only exist for legacy purposes.
 ::

 To create an Azure Management Certificate account as part of adding an [Azure subscription](#adding-azure-subscription), select Management Certificate as the Authentication Method.